-The Supplier should to proactively report to RBI Procurement (namely, to the direct contractual Party of the Supplier) any deviation from the Code.
+The Supplier should proactively report to RBI as the direct contractual Party of the Supplier any deviation from the Code.

-Supplier is entitled to use the Whistleblower-Hotline from RBI-Group https://rbi.whispli.com/whistleblowing or email to compliance-gwb@rbinternational.com or RBKO-Whistleblowing@raiffeisen-kosovo.com.
+Supplier is entitled to use the Whistleblower-Hotline from RBI-Group https://rbi.whispli.com/whistleblowing or email to compliance-gwb@rbinternational.com.